nicoloceneda/Python-edu/README.md

 Tensorflow
 │
-├── Tensors.ipynb                                 <-- Creating tensors; Accessing the values of a │                                                     tensor; Manipulating the data type of a tens- │                                                     or; Manipulating the shape of a tensor; Appl- │                                                     ying mathematical operations to tensors │
+├── Tensors.ipynb                                 <-- Creating tensors; Accessing the values of a │                                                     tensor; Manipulating the data type of a tensor;
+│                                                     Manipulating the shape of a tensor; Applying │                                                      mathematical operations to tensors │
 ├── Variables.ipynb                               <-- Creating variables; Accessing the values of a │                                                     variable; Modifying the values of a variable